Antilles High School JROTC cadet is recognized nationally

 |0

-This work, Antilles High School JROTC cadet is recognized nationally, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Antilles High School JROTC cadet is recognized nationally, by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.